 It's important for our patients to be connected to resources and have access to their care team.
-MyChart will be SCCA's new patient portal on March 27, 2021.
+As of March 27, MyChart is SCCA's new patient portal.
 Patients will have access to communicate with their care team, view their medical records and other resources.

 Care at SCCA

 Whether it is before, during or after your treatment, we have services and support for you and your family no matter what stage you are in.

 Read stories about our patients, their caregivers and providers.